parikshitd19/GEOM90007-information-visualisation-assignment-3/README.md

-# GEOM90007-information-visualisation-assignment-3
+# GEOM90007-information-visualisation-project

-This repository contains the source code for assignment 3 of the GEOM90007 Information Visualisation course at the University of Melbourne.
+This repository contains the source code for project of the GEOM90007 Information Visualisation course at the University of Melbourne.

 Submission Details